Peter Brimelow: Career

 After working as a securities analyst, Brimelow moved to Toronto to work as a business writer and editor at the Financial Post and Maclean's.
-From 1978 to 1980, he was an aide to US Senator Orrin Hatch.
-In 1980, Brimelow moved to New York and worked for Barron's and Fortune.

 In 1990, Brimelow and Leslie Spencer's Forbes article, "The Litigation Scandal", won a Gerald Loeb Award in the "Magazine" category.

 Views and publications

 Brimelow opposes both illegal and legal immigration.
 He has referred to Spanish-speaking immigrants as "completely dysfunctional", and stated that California used to be a "paradise" but was "rapidly turning into Hispanic slum".
 Brimelow has been described as a white nationalist and a white supremacist.
-In 2020, Brimelow sued The New York Times for labeling him a "white nationalist".
+In 2020, Brimelow sued The New York Times for labeling him a "white nationalist"; the case was dismissed later the same year.
 In 2022, Brimelow called for a reversal of Brown v.
 Board of Education, a 1954 Supreme Court decision that directed an end to segregated schools.

 Brimelow has appeared as a guest on The Political Cesspool, a "pro-white" talk radio show.
 Following the 2008 presidential election, Brimelow advocated that to win, the Republican Party should focus on "white votes".

 As of 2010 he was a senior contributing editor at Alternative Right, a website edited by Richard Spencer, according to the SPLC.
 He has spoken at events hosted by the National Policy Institute run by Spencer, according to the SPLC.

 Brimelow appeared on a panel discussing multiculturalism during the 2012 Conservative Political Action Conference (CPAC 2012), and gave a talk titled "The Failure of Multiculturalism: How the pursuit of diversity is weakening the American Identity".
 In the face of condemnation from MSNBC and PFTAW, Al Cardenas of the American Conservative Union denied knowing Brimelow.

 Larry Auster, also a prominent immigration restrictionist, was a fierce critic of Brimelow's approach to the issue.
 For example, Auster criticized Brimelow's promotion of the views of antisemitic conspiracy theorist Kevin MacDonald in the following manner: "The views of Alex Linder are not fundamentally different from those of Kevin MacDonald, who is published by Peter Brimelow and Richard Spencer.
 The only real difference between Linder and MacDonald is that Linder explicitly touts his goal of removing all Jews from the earth, while in MacDonald's case the same goal is implicit."

 According to Anti-Immigration in the United States, Brimelow believes that whites built American culture and should defend it against non-whites who would try to change it.